Best Version Control Systems

 In DVCS, multiple repositories are used for the version control process.
 There is one central repository in the server, and every user gets its local repository, apart from a working copy for storing personal changes.
 The data is pulled from the local repositories and pushed to the central repository.
 Users can make changes, commit them to their local repositories, and merge changes from other users without affecting the main branch.
 Users can then make change sets available to others.
 Git, Mercurial, and Bazaar are some of the majorly used DVCS.

-Best Version Control Systems, By deployment type
+Version Control Systems, By deployment type

 In a cloud deployment, single tenant private cloud is more preferred by businesses as compared to the multi-tenant shared cloud.
-Cloud-based systems offer a centralized way to secure the sensitive data across an organization throughout the version control system.
+Cloud-based systems offer a centralized way to secure the sensitive data across an organization throughout the version control tool.
 Moreover, cloud-deployed systems reduce the cost associated with upgrading and updating solutions in comparison to the costs associated with on-premises deployed systems, as the extra cost is borne by the service providers in the cloud-deployed format.
-This is also one of the factors fueling the growth of the cloud segment.
+This is also one of the aspects driving the growth of the cloud segment.
 However, most organizations are not comfortable with storing their sensitive data such as software source code and enhancement history on the cloud.

 On-premises deployment of VCS is mainly adopted by large organizations, as they focus primarily on the security and privacy of the enterprise data.
-The availability of IT resources also enables large enterprises to adopt on-premises deployment of version control system.
+The availability of IT resources also enables large enterprises to adopt on-premises deployment of version control tool.
 However, the trend is changing, and large enterprises are considering outsourcing their business operations for management by third-parties.
 Still, verticals such as BFSI and public sector prefer the on-premises deployment, as they cannot afford to lose their sensitive data.

-Best Version Control Systems, By vertical
+Version Control Systems, By vertical

-Best Version control systems are being widely used in the IT & telecom, BFSI, healthcare & life sciences, retail & CPG (Consumer Packaged Goods), education, and other verticals, which include government, energy & utilities, travel & hospitality, and media & entertainment
+Version control systems are being widely used in the IT & telecom, BFSI, healthcare & life sciences, retail & CPG (Consumer Packaged Goods), education, and other verticals, which include government, energy & utilities, travel & hospitality, and media & entertainment

 IT & Telecom